manassaloi/manassaloi.github.io/_posts/2021-03-17-social-media-playbook.markdown

 11. Acquire an imaginary 2 year old to have deep conversations with that you can share on LinkedIn later.

+12. Pick a fight with popular accounts, aka the Taylor Lorenz playbook.
+Do a lot of quote tweets for maximum impact.

-These are the 10 hacks.
-Try them for massive success.
+Try these for massive success.
 Don't let your lack of life experience prevent you from following your dreams/ building your network.

 P.S Not hating on anyone.
 If I had a course to sell or wanted to build a distribution channel on Twitter or Quora, I would do the same.